MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-visual-studio-2015-update-3-to-be-installed.md

 ms.reviewer: terry.g.lee
 ---

-# This update requires Visual Studio 2015 Update 3 to be installed error when installing updates
+# Error-This update requires Visual Studio 2015 Update 3 to be installed

 This article helps you resolve the "This update requires Visual Studio 2015 Update 3 to be installed" error that occurs if a required cumulative servicing and performance update (KB3165756) to Visual Studio 2015 Update 3 is missing.